ArnauPrat/furious/README.md

 # furious
 [![Build Status](https://travis-ci.org/ArnauPrat/furious.svg?branch=master)](https://travis-ci.org/ArnauPrat/furious)

-Furious is an experimental Entity Component System  (ECS) library for game engines.
+Furious is an experimental Entity Component System  (ECS) library for game engines written in C++11.
 As a research prototype, its main goal is to serve as a research platform to investigate the interesection of Modern database systems and Game Engines.

 ## ECS Overview